EthanRutherford/boxjs/README.md

 #### test 6 - particle test
 This test demonstrates "particle" support.
-Particles are bodies in the engine which can bounce off other bodies, but don't themselves take up an space or impart any forces.
+Particles are bodies in the engine which can bounce off other bodies, but don't themselves take up any space or impart any forces.

 #### test 7 - self-righting test
 This test is a simulation of a one-wheeled vehicle.
 It uses a PID controller to translate